 IPO Chart

-In this tutorial, we will learn about IPO Chart.
+In this tutorial, we will learn about the IPO Chart.
 IPO stands for Input, Process, and Output.
+An IPO Chart is a valuable tool in computer programming and systems analysis to understand and describe how a system or process works.

-IPO chart is a handy tool to approach problem-solving before designing the flowchart.
-IPO chart is a table with three columns.
+The IPO chart is a handy tool for problem-solving before designing the flowchart.
+It is a table with three columns.
+The columns are as follows:

 - Input